winesapOS/winesapOS/README.md

         - [Lutris](https://lutris.net/) for all other games.
     - Wine:
         - [Wine Staging](https://wiki.winehq.org/Wine-Staging) for running Windows applications and games without a game launcher.
-        - [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom) is installed along with the [ge-install-manager](https://github.com/toazd/ge-install-manager) package manager for it.
+        - [Proton GE](https://github.com/GloriousEggroll/proton-ge-custom) is installed along with the ProtonUp-Qt package manager for it.
 This provides better Windows games compatibility in Steam.
     - [GameMode](https://github.com/FeralInteractive/gamemode) is available to be used to speed up games.
     - [Gamescope](https://github.com/Plagman/gamescope) for helping play older games with frame rate or resolution issues.
     - [MangoHUD](https://github.com/flightlessmango/MangoHud) for benchmarking OpenGL and Vulkan games.